-The Counterlungs are integrated in the Upper canister and are connected to the CCR Head and Top Head via the Click-Lock Bayonet Couplers with different keying on each bayonet connector, which makes it impossible to connect the counterlungs incorrectly.
+The Counterlungs are connected to the Canister and FX Head via the click-Lock Bayonet Couplers with different keying on each bayonet connector, making it impossible to connect the counterlungs incorrectly.

-The exhalation counterlung is equipped with an adjustable Over pressure / dump Valve allowing to drain eventual water.
-The Over pressure / dump Valve can be operated manually by pulling the string.
+The exhalation Counterlung is equipped with an adjustable Over Pressure / Dump Valve (OPV) to allow any water to be drained.
+The OPV can be manually operated by pulling the knob on the cord.